Combined Center-Fed and Off-Center-Fed Ground Plane Antenna

 Take-off-angle: 25° with half-power at 15° and 45° above horizontal.

 This article introduces the concept of combining the characteristics of a conventional four radial Ground Plane Antenna (GPA) with the elements of an Off-Center Fed (OCF) antenna.
 It is demonstrated that a second OCF frequency, either higher or lower than the GPA frequency, can be created by Shortening or Lengthening two opposing radials Such a modfication produces no appreciable change in the GPA's radiation characteristics.
-In this way GPAs for two adjacent bands can be created from 10 to 40 meters.
+In this way GPAs for two bands can be created from 10 to 40 meters.

 The second frequency does however produces an interesting radiation pattern with considerable gain.
 This effect can also be used to advantage in the VHF/UFH frequencies to obtain relatively strong directional gain, mono-band performance using this novel form of a GPA.